sanjeevbhusal/notes/databases/mongodb/Introduction to Mongodb.md

 ## Unique Identifier (UUID)

 Every Collection in Mongodb gets a unique Identifier.
 It is a immutable value.
 The collection uuid value is same across all the nodes if a replica set is used.

+## Query Operators

+Mongodb has various query operators used in order to select a specific document.
+All these Query operators are basically ways to implement Comparison statements(greater than, less than, equal to etc), Logical statements(or, and, nor, not etc) etc.

+Mongodb has commands which can be used to perform comparison, logic, bitwise operation, array operations etc.